herotechcourse/kotlin-racingcar-precourse/README.md

 # kotlin-racingcar-precourse
 ## Application.kt
-#### Entry point
 - `main()`
   Entry point of the program
-- `run()`
+- `runRace()`
-    - Prompts the user for car names and round count.
+  - Prompts the user for car names and the number of rounds.
-    - Parses and validates inputs.
-    - Runs the race and displays results.
+  - Validates the inputs by calling helper functions `getCarNames()` and `getNumberOfRounds()`.
+  - Initializes the list of cars and then runs the race logic by calling `GameLogic.logicRace()`.
+  - Finally, it displays the results for each round and the winners by calling `Output.printResultsRound()` and `Output.printWinners()`.
+- `getCarNames()`
+  - Prompts the user to enter a comma-separated list of car names.
+  - Uses `Input.parseCarNames()` to parse and validate the input, ensuring that only valid car names are accepted.

+- `getNumberOfRounds()`
+  - Prompts the user for the number of rounds to be played.
+  - Uses `Input.parseNumberOfRounds()` to parse and validate the input, ensuring that the number of rounds is a valid integer.
 ## Car.kt
 ### Class: `Car`
 Represents a car participating in the race.